-This Capita Seminar invites participants to explore the complexities of belonging and national identity in the United States and France—two nations whose histories, policies, and ideals offer a lens into the broader challenges facing liberal societies today.
-Through each country’s historical, cultural, and political landscapes, we will examine how these two nations grapple with questions of race, identity, social cohesion and citizenship.
+This Capita Seminar invites participants from around the globe to explore the complexities of belonging and national identity in the United States and France—two nations whose histories, policies, and ideals offer a lens into the broader challenges facing liberal societies today.
+By examining each country’s historical, cultural, and political landscapes, we will delve into how they grapple with questions of identity, social cohesion, race, and citizenship.

-The themes we explore are deeply relevant to anyone navigating questions of belonging in the UK, Europe, and other Western democracies.
+The themes we explore are deeply relevant to anyone navigating questions of belonging and democracy in Europe, the UK, and other Western countries.

 Why attend the seminar?